UrielTruong/blackjack-cpp/Blackjack C++ Implementation.md

 Blackjack
 1. Add new feature to allow player see the score versus computer //done
-2. Show it at the beginning when open game or each time a match end. //
+2. Show it at the beginning when open game or each time a match end. // done
 3. User also have 1 more option “Load game” under “Play game” to load an unfinished match (if have) and continue it with the score
 4. If User choose “Play game” then reset score and unfinished match.
 Then start like normal